 Directions

 Your next stop is the Town Hall Square (10).
-Youâll be walking a distance of 150 m.
+Head south on Raekoja plats, continue, and turn right to stay on Raekoja plats.
+You’ll be walking a distance of 150 m.

 10. Town Hall Square

-One of the most august buildings lining the Town Hall Square is the Town Hall Pharmacy, famed for being one of the oldest pharmacies in Europe.
-The buildingâs exterior dates back to the 17th century, but there is evidence that a pharmacy existed on the site as long back as the early 15th century.
+One of the most august buildings lining the Town Hall Square is the Town Hall Pharmacy, renowned as one of the oldest pharmacies in Europe.
+While the building’s exterior dates back to the 17th century, evidence suggests that a pharmacy existed on this site as early as the 15th century.

 Directions

 Your next stop is the Town Hall (11) which lines the south side of the Town Hall Square.
-Youâll be walking a distance of 50 m.
+You’ll be walking a distance of 40 m.

 11. Town Hall